nicksheffield/stylish/README.md

 ---

 ### addColor(name, color)
 Adds a color to the list of available colors.
-Only some properties will use values from this pool. eg, color, backgroundColor, borderTopColor etc
+Only some properties will use values from this pool. eg, color, backgroundColor, borderTopColor etc.

 Colors can be in any textual format that react native would support anyway.

 eg: